-Question for written answer to the European Commission (Rule 130) by Margrete Auken (Verts/ALE) on ‘Commission assessment of progress in curbing biodiversity loss and meeting objectives and obligations under the Birds and Habitats Directives’.
+Answer given by Mr Vella on behalf of the European Commission to a question (Rule 130) by Margrete Auken (Verts/ALE) on ‘Commission assessment of progress in curbing biodiversity loss and meeting objectives and obligations under the Birds and Habitats Directives’.

 Question for written answer P-002187/2019